Which Steris Surgical Table is Right for My Facility?

 Steris 5085 - General Surgical Table

-The Steris 5085 general surgical table is an electrohydraulically operated mobile table that is designed to support virtually all general and bariatric surgical procedures including cardiac and vascular, endoscopic, gynecology, urology, nephrectomy, neurology, ophthalmologic and orthopedics with additional Steris tabletop accessories.
-It’s specifically designed to provide optimal patient positioning flexibility that is required in modern surgical care facilities.
-This table can support up to a 1200-pound load with the ability to raise/lower but not tabletop articulation or slide.
-Up to a 1000-pound load, the table can perform all patient posturing but without a tabletop slide.
-Up to a 600-pound load with the ability to perform all patient posturing and full tabletop slide.
+The Steris 5085 surgical table is an electrohydraulically operated mobile table that is designed to support a wide range of surgical procedures, including general, bariatric, cardiac, vascular, endoscopic, gynecology, urology, nephrectomy, neurology, ophthalmologic, and orthopedic surgeries.
+It comes with additional Steris tabletop accessories for added convenience.
+This table offers optimal patient positioning flexibility, making it ideal for modern surgical care facilities.
+It can handle loads of up to 1200 pounds and has the ability to raise/lower, but does not offer tabletop articulation or slide.
+For loads up to 1000 pounds, the table can perform all patient posturing without a tabletop slide.
+With loads up to 600 pounds, it can perform all patient posturing and full tabletop slide.

-The 5085 features a tethered hand control that hangs from the standard side rails.
-The Hand control provides user inputs to the master computer which is located in the base of the table.
-The master computer selects which outputs are to be actuated based on what buttons were pressed on the hand control.
-The Steris 5085 features a backup hand control located in the table base and an optional ACT-enabled interface to Operating Room Control Systems (ORCS) enabling all table functions.
+Version 1: The 5085 model is equipped with a tethered hand control that hangs from the standard side rails.
+This hand control allows users to input commands to the master computer, which is located in the base of the table.
+The master computer then activates the necessary outputs based on the buttons pressed on the hand control.
+Additionally, the Steris 5085 comes with a backup hand control in the table base and offers an optional ACT-enabled interface to Operating Room Control Systems (ORCS) for seamless integration of all table functions.

 The Steris 5085 has the following movements: